Pages that might get written in the future

 Looking at her opinions on certain matters though, she appears to be in a position similar to Obama.
 She does not seem to actually have abilities that would have led her to the success she had, and it's possible, or likely, she was set up as a political role model for progressives and women the way Obama was for progressives and blacks.

 An example is her recent statement that saw deflation as a more likely scenario than inflation.
-Very much a contrarian view, since even the Europeans has been urging money printing, it looks like she got that 'opinion' from somebody who did not give her enough information to explain it.
+Very much a contrarian view, since even the Europeans have been urging money printing, it looks like she got that 'opinion' from somebody who did not give her enough information to explain it.
 Like somebody who cheats on a test and is then asked to give a speech about their answer.

 In other words it's fine to have a contrarian opinion, but if your explanation for that opinion is an off the cuff rehash of talking points from some other irrelevant issue then it will look like your advisors should be the ones explaining your opinions.